mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Loraine's submission was the clear winner as soon as I saw it.
 It was everything I didn't realize I had been looking for the whole time.

-I had led the artists astray by referencing *An Illustrated Book of Bad Arguments* .
+I had led the artists astray by referencing *An Illustrated Book of Bad Arguments*.
 In that book, the cartoons are the star of the show.
 In my blog post, I wanted the cartoons to support the text, not the other way around.

 Loraine's cartoon was by far the simplest, but it was also the most efficient.
 Like elegant code, it communicated the essential idea and eliminated everything else.

-I offered Loraine the job, and she promptly agreed.
+I offered Loraine the job, and she promptly accepted.

 # Describing cartoons is hard

 Everyone's heard the expression, "The value of a picture, when converted to units of words, is equal to one thousand of them."
-It turns out that's true.
-Especially when those words are trying to describe a picture.
+It turns out, that's true.

 After I hired Loraine to do the full set of cartoons, I tried to explain the next cartoon to her in prose.
-It immediately felt awkward and inefficient.
+It felt awkward and inefficient.

-I felt like drawing was Loraine's job, words were my job, so I had to stay in my lane and not do any drawing.
-Then I realized that made no sense and it would be way easier if I sent her a basic sketch to convey my idea.
+I realized I had a misguided notion that I had to stay in my lane.
+Loraine's job was drawing; my job was writing.
+But I was obeying this imaginary rule too strictly.
+I sent her a basic sketch to convey my idea, and it immediately made the process much easier.

-# But drawing stick figures is easy
+# The process, end-to-end

-It's easier if you can just see what this process looked like, so I'll demonstrate with my favorite cartoon from the blog post.
-It accompanied a [section about giving compliments](/human-code-reviews-2/#offer-sincere-praise):
+My favorite of Loraine's cartoons for the article was this one [about giving compliments](/human-code-reviews-2/#offer-sincere-praise):

-{% include image.html file="mma-v3.png" max_width="500px" alt="Final version of MMA cartoon" img_link=true %}
+{% include image.html file="mma-v3.png" max_width="600px" alt="Final version of MMA cartoon" img_link=true %}

-That excellent cartoon began with this horrendous stick figure sketch I drew and gave to Loraine:
+That excellent illustration began with my horrendous stick figure sketch:

 {% include image.html file="mma-stick-figures.jpg" max_width="600px" alt="My initial stick figure cartoon" img_link=true %}

 I accompanied the drawing with this text description to Loraine:

->The dog has just finished fighting a shoe in an UFC match.
+>The dog has just finished fighting a shoe in a UFC match.
 I'm not sure how familiar you are with UFC, but the fights happen in an octagonal ring ([example](http://l7.alamy.com/zooms/0e446803915f4de18486c3f16e1f3b93/3d-rendered-illustration-of-an-mma-mixed-martial-arts-fighting-cage-hmfggb.jpg), [example](https://smhttp-ssl-55701.nexcesscdn.net/media/catalog/category/MMAMatCover.jpg)).

 >A human referee is holding the dog's paw up in victory.
-UFC referees wear black pants, black polo shits, and gloves ([example](http://media.ufc.tv/200/UFC200feature_johnmccarthy/GettyImages-115727257.jpg), [example](http://mmatitan.com/wp-content/uploads/2017/02/32214_the_usa_today_8412900.0.jpg)).
+UFC referees wear black pants, black polo shirts, and gloves ([example](http://media.ufc.tv/200/UFC200feature_johnmccarthy/GettyImages-115727257.jpg), [example](http://mmatitan.com/wp-content/uploads/2017/02/32214_the_usa_today_8412900.0.jpg)).

 >So the dog has won, but he has a black eye and some welts as if the shoe hit him back.
 The shoe is lying on its side on the ground, torn up.